Jameel-Kalhoro/HR-Management/README.md

 Nest is [MIT licensed](LICENSE).

-## Checklist of tasks
+Checklist of Tasks
-=> For 2 days, I only watched and explore ducumentation of Nestjs and TypeORM.
+=> For 2 days, I only watched and explored the documentation of Nestjs and TypeORM.
 => After that I start working on code.
 => update entities and DTOs of Job, Job Application, and Candidate.
-=> After, It took me 2 days to complete all services of Candidate, Job, and Job Application.
+=> After, It took me 2 days to complete all the services of Candidate, Job, and Job Application.
-=> It took me One-and-Half day to write tests for services, Having different inputs, exceptions and errors.
+=> It took me one and a half days to write tests for services, Having different inputs, exceptions, and errors.

-## Breif
+Brief
-HR Management Sytem, Having 2 Roles User and Candidate.
-User can create jobs, view all the jobs applied by the Candidate.
-User can also accept or reject the Job Application.
-Candidate can read, update, delete, and create information for staying up-to-date.
-Also, Candidate can create the Job Application.
+HR Management System, Having 2 Roles User and Candidate.
+The user can create jobs, and view all the jobs applied by the Candidate.
+The user can also accept or reject the Job Application.
+Candidates can read, update, delete, and create information to stay up-to-date.
+Also, the Candidate can create the Job Application.
-=> Created all the neccassary methods.
+=> Created all the necessary methods.
 => Validated payloads with Proper DTOs.
 => Created Tests for each service.
-=> Made sure every story given in requirements met.
+=> Make sure every story given in the requirements is met.